 The first thing you’ll need before boarding a train or a bus is a TAP card.
-Available at all Metro Rail stations with a $1 surcharge, these reusable cards can be filled with pre-set dollar amounts or day passes.
+Available at all Metro Rail stations and select retailers with a $2 surcharge, these reusable cards can be filled with pre-set dollar amounts or day passes.
 A single ride, regardless of the destination, costs $1.75 and includes free transfers for up to two hours.
 Day passes start at $7 but are only worthwhile if you’ll be taking four trips more than two hours apart.
 Very few bus stops have TAP vending machines, but you can buy a new card with a day pass on board (buses also accept exact change).
-Make sure to hold onto your card as it’s accepted on all 26 county transit agencies.
+Make sure to hold onto your card as it’s accepted on all 26 county transit agencies (and has a 10-year lifespan).
 You can also order or refill a card on the TAP website.

 When you’re entering a train station or a bus, it’s as simple as holding your TAP card against the marked terminals.
 Some light rail stations don’t have turnstiles, but still make sure to tap—otherwise you could face up to a $250 fine.